LuisAnibalVasquez/AboutMe/README.md

 I have been part of projects in different areas and sizes such as retail, banking, oil, tourism; playing different roles as senior developer and architect.

-🌱 I’m currently learning about Machine and Deep LEarning
+🌱 I’m currently learning about Machine and Deep Learning

 📫 How to reach me: LuisAnibalVasquez@gmail.com